Jacksum is a free and cross-platform data integrity software

 Jacksum provides many interfaces actually.
 Jacksum is a command line tool, and it can be integrated in your file browser.
 Jacksum can also be used as a runtime library in your own projects by using its API.
 Jacksum keeps the binary small, because it bundles only what it really needs to do the job.

-Jacksum has opened it's source code and it is released under the terms of the GNU GPL.
+Jacksum has opened it's source code and it is released under the terms of the GNU GPL 3 or later.
 Jacksum is OSI Certified Open Source Software.
 OSI Certified is a certification mark of the Open Source Initiative.
 Jacksum is Free Software according the strong conditions of the Free Software Foundation.